-Separate trading of the Class A ordinary shares and warrants is prohibited until we have filed a Current Report on Form 8-K
+Separate trading of the Class A ordinary shares and warrants is prohibited until we have filed a Current Report on Form 8-K . . . . . .

 In no event will the Class A ordinary shares and warrants be traded separately until we have filed with the SEC a Current Report on Form 8-K, which includes an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
 We will file the Current Report on Form 8-K promptly after the closing of this offering.
-If the underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended financial information to reflect the exercise of the underwriters' over-allotment option.
+If the underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriters' over-allotment option.